Tangible assets with opportunities for high value growth

 Neodymium

 The most common applications for neodymium are permanent magnets for applications such as electric motors, wind turbines, nuclear magnetic resonance tomographs and consumer electronics.
-The magnets can permanently carry hundreds to thousands of times their own weight, enabling high performance with low mass.
+The magnets permanently carry hundreds to thousands of times their own weight, thus enabling high performance with low mass.
+The following chart shows the price development of neodymium.

 Praseodymium